When can I access my pensions savings under the Plan?

 What if I become too ill to work?

-If, due to illness or injury, you are no longer capable of carrying on your normal employment and are unlikely to recover to any significant extent, you may be able to withdraw your savings before age 55 on the grounds of ill health.
+If, due to illness or injury, you are no longer capable of carrying on your normal employment (with any future employer or self-employed role) and are unlikely to recover to any significant extent, you may be able to withdraw your savings before age 55 on the grounds of ill health.

 Please contact the Plan administrators, JLT, if you would like to find out more: